Borg 2.0 (preliminary infos)

 • item metadata: clean up, remove, rename, fix, precompute stuff

-• chunks have separate encrypted metadata (size, csize, ctype, clevel). this saves time for borg rcompress/recreate when recompressing to same compressor, but other level. this also makes it possible to query size or csize without reading/transmitting/decompressing the chunk.
+• chunks have separate encrypted metadata (size, csize, ctype, clevel). this saves time for borg repo-compress/recreate when recompressing to same compressor, but other level. this also makes it possible to query size or csize without reading/transmitting/decompressing the chunk.

 • remove legacy zlib compression header hack, so zlib works like all the other compressors. that hack was something we had to do back in the days because attic backup did not have a compression header at all (because it only supported zlib).